Typical antipsychotic: History

 The original antipsychotic drugs were happened upon largely by chance and then tested for their effectiveness.
 The first, chlorpromazine, was developed as a surgical anesthetic after an initial report in 1952.
 It was first used in psychiatric institutions because of its powerful tranquilizing effect; at the time it was advertised as a "pharmacological lobotomy".
 (Note that "tranquilizing" here only refers to changes in external behavior, while the experience a person has internally may be one of increased agitation but inability to express it.)

 Until the 1970s there was considerable debate within psychiatry on the most appropriate term to use to describe the new drugs.
 In the late 1950s the most widely used term was "neuroleptic", followed by "major tranquilizer" and then "ataraxic".
 The word neuroleptic was coined in 1955 by Delay and Deniker after their discovery (1952) of the antipsychotic effects of chlorpromazine.
 It is derived from the "νεῦρον" (neuron, originally meaning "sinew" but today referring to the nerves) and "λαμβάνω" (lambanō, meaning "take hold of").
 Thus, the word means taking hold of one's nerves.
 It was often taken to refer also to common effects such as reduced activity in general, as well as lethargy and impaired motor control.
 Although these effects are unpleasant and harmful, they were, along with akathisia, considered a reliable sign that the drug was working.
 These terms have been largely replaced by the term "antipsychotic" in medical and advertising literature, which refers to the medication's more-marketable effects.

+Sedation

+Sedation is often needed both for patients showing agitation or for those who have sleep problems.
+Most treatments for schizophrenia and bipolar disorder, borderline personality disorder and other disorders where atypical antipyschotics are helpful, are not used alone.
+Sedation may be achieve in many ways, in emergency situation or for stabilized patients.
+Zuclopenthixol appears to be the most sedative, however Zuclopenthixol depends if it is ingested or injected: dihydrochloride Zuclopenthixol oral tablets tablets are used for treating schizophrenia in patients.
+While dihydrochloride oral formulation have a sedative effect, it is less pronounced than the acetate injection, and tolerance to the sedation builds quickly.

+However, it seems Levomepromazine is more sedative than Pimozide, Loxapine and Amisulpiride and is being used in palliative care for decades in UK and other European countries.
+In emergency room, the first generation or typical antipsychotic most used substances are still used as injections for emergency are : Haloperidol, Promethazine, Trifluoperazine, and Chlorpromazine.
+Promethazine is mostly used worldwide as anti-allergic and off label for its tranquilizer effect.